vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Though the calendar, as we have seen, gave the first stimulus for the cultivation of the astronomical

-It has been considered neccessary to give a short account of Greek contributions to astronomy, because there is a widespread view that it was Grezk astro nomy which formed the basis of calendar reform in India which took place about 400 A.D. ( Siddhanta Jyotiṣa calendar).
+It has been considered neccessary to give a short account of Greek contributions to astronomy, because there is a widespread view that it was Grezk astro nomy which formed the basis of calendar reform in India which took place about 400 A.D. ( Siddhānta Jyotiṣa calendar).
 Let us see how far this view is correct.
 The Greeks themselves appear to have made no use of astronomy for the reform of their own calendars, as was done later in India.
 They cultivated astronomy partly as pure science, partly as an indispensable adjunct to astrology.

 It is now well-known that Greek civilization had a long past going back to at least 1500 B.C.
 The remains of this civilization have been found in Crete (Minoan), and on the Greek mainland itself (Mycenean).
 Inscriptions have been found in strange scripts (Linear A, and B) which defied decipherment till 1952.
 We have therefore as yet no knowledge of the calendar in the Mycenean age of Greece (1400 B.C.—1000 B.C.). but probably they will now be forthcoming.